 The Company's evaluation entails analyzing prospective operating budgets and forecasts for expectations of the Company's cash needs, and comparing those needs to the current cash, cash equivalent and marketable securities balances.
-After considering the

-Company's current research and development plans, the timing expectations related to the progress of its clinical-stage programs and its plans to pursue commercialization of any approved antibody candidate, and after considering its existing cash, cash equivalents and marketable securities as of September 30, 2020, the Company did not identify conditions or events that raise substantial doubt about the Company's ability to continue as a going concern within one year from the date these financial statements were issued.
+After considering the Company's current research and development plans, the timing expectations related to the progress of its clinical-stage programs and its plans to pursue commercialization of any antibody candidate, if approved, and after considering its existing cash, cash equivalents and marketable securities as of June 30, 2021, the Company did not identify conditions or events that raise substantial doubt about the Company's ability to continue as a going concern within one year from the date these financial statements were issued.

-Pending Accounting Pronouncements
+Recently Adopted Accounting Pronouncements

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 The new guidance aligns the requirements for capitalizing implementation costs incurred in a cloud-based hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
-This ASU is effective for the Company at the beginning of 2021, including interim periods within that reporting period, although early adoption is permitted.
-The Company does not expect the impact of adoption to be significant.
+This ASU became effective for the Company at the beginning of 2021, but had no impact on amounts or disclosures previously reported or during the period.

 In November 2018, the FASB issued ASU 2018-18, Collaborative Arrangements (Topic 808), which clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue when the collaborative arrangement participant is a customer in the context of a unit of account and precludes recognizing as revenue consideration received from a collaborative arrangement participant if the participant is not a customer.
-The ASU will be effective for the Company in the first quarter of 2021, with early adoption permitted.
-As of September 30, 2020, none of the Company's arrangements fall within the scope of ASC 808.
-However, as the Company may engage in future collaborative arrangements in the future, this ASU may apply to those new arrangements.
+The ASU became effective for the Company at the beginning of 2021.
+None of the Company's arrangements fall within the scope of ASC 808, the adoption of this standard had no impact on amounts or disclosures previously reported or during the period.

-December 31,
+December 31